Gandhi Jayanti 2025: History, Significance, Importance and Celebration

 What is Gandhi Jayanti?

-Gandhi Jayanti is a celebration in India commemorating Mahatma Gandhi's birthday.
-It is one of the officially proclaimed national holidays in India.
+Gandhi Jayanti is a celebration in India commemorating Mahatma Gandhi´s birthday.
+It is one of the officially recognized national holidays in India.

-Gandhi's effect and renown extend beyond India, as seen by the International Day of Nonviolence, observed on his birthday worldwide.
-As the head of the Indian independence movement, he played a significant part in achieving freedom from Britain.
-It is an excellent occasion for compatriots to pay tribute to this great leader, who became a sacrifice for the sake of his nation.
+Gandhi´s influence and fame transcend India, as evidenced by the International Day of Nonviolence, observed globally on his birthday.
+As the leader of the Indian independence movement, he was instrumental in securing India´s freedom from British rule.
+It is a fitting occasion for fellow citizens to honor this great leader, who made significant sacrifices for his nation.

 Interesting facts about Gandhi Ji that you may not know

-Gandhi Jayanti is a national holiday in India observed on October 2nd to honor the birthday of Mahatma Gandhi, the father of the Indian nation.
-In India, it is a public and bank holiday, and most government offices, schools, and businesses are closed to honor his memory and promote his ideas of nonviolence, truth, and civil disobedience.
+Gandhi Jayanti is a national Indian holiday, which is celebrated on the 2nd of October in honor of the father of the Indian nation, Mahatma Gandhi birthday.
+In India, it is a national and a bank holiday and most schools, businesses and government offices are closed in remembrance of him and to further spread his ideas of non violence, truth and civil disobedience.

 Why is Gandhi Jayanti celebrated?